willyeo2/Will-s-LMSC-261-Repository/:Final_Project:/WYeo_Final_Project_Documentation.md

 The main problem I faced was the time crunch due to the heavy workload required by my 491 class.
 Consequently, I wasn't able to get all aspects of my site functional.
 For example, I haven't yet figured out how to get the contact section to work.
 I also plan to get a domain for my site and take it off of my GitHub page.

 A lot of my time was spent getting the graphics to look right using the style sheets, which I felt was important for a creative website.
-One image I had trouble with was the background on the
+One image I had trouble with was the background on the "engineering" page.
+I imported a new image of myself at a piano but found no "image" tag for it in the HTML file.

 4. How I Overcame Them:

 5. What Code I Used From Elsewhere/Others: